Xqni/Number-Guessing-Game/README.md

 ```
 Welcome to the Number Guessing Game!
 I'm thinking of a number between 1 and 100.
-You a number of chances to guess the correct number.
+You have a number of chances to guess the correct number.

 Please select the difficulty level:
 1. Easy (10 chances)